Public Safety Message from Chief Ronnell Higgins

 To the Yale Community:

-While enjoying the campus and this city, avoid walking or jogging in parks or on trails alone or at night and seek populated areas.
-It is also a good idea to note the location of emergency blue phones along your route and make use of security services including shuttle services and door-to-door rides at night by calling 203-432-9255.
+- It is always a good idea to note the location of emergency blue phones along your route and make use of security services including shuttle services and door-to-door rides at night by calling 203-432-9255.

 The Yale Police and Security officers remain highly flexible to meet community expectations to safeguard our open urban campus.
 Please contact us immediately if you observe any suspicious behavior, or to report a crime.
-Call the Yale Police immediately (203) 432-4400 when you experience or witness a crime or something that seems suspicious; or use YaleTip by texting to 67283; begin the stream with yaletip.
-For a full list of our safety services including locations of Yale’s emergency blue phones, door-to-door safe rides, and shuttle services, visit the Public Safety section of this website.
+Call the Yale Police directly at (203) 432-4400 or use YaleTip by texting to 67283; begin the stream with yaletip.
+For a full list of our safety services including locations of Yale’s emergency blue phones, nighttime safe rides, and shuttle services, visit the Public Safety section of this website.

 Ronnell A. Higgins